tmoens/zebrafish-facility-manager/zf-usage-docs/docs/index.md

 ## Additional Features

-ZFM maintains is integrated with ZFIN so that detailed information about mutations and transgenes is always accessible with a quick click.
+ZFM is integrated with ZFIN so that detailed information about mutations and transgenes is always accessible with a quick click.

 The system provides reporting and auditing tools that are particularly useful for animal